mazloum-bahaa/2D-Amorphous-Flow-Simulation/README.md

 1. How does polydispersity (δ) affect anisotropic behavior in confined systems?
 2. What is the relationship between external force and structural order?
-3. How do non-affine displacements correlate with T1 events?
+3. How do non affine displacements correlate with T1 events?
 4. What is the effect of packing fraction on system ordering?

 ## 👤 Author